 Toilet: You’ll find an outhouse in the parking lot and another at Old Man Cove.

-Hiking Essentials: I highly suggest carrying a day pack (like this one) with hiking essentials.
-Bring water with you (I use this bladder bag), rain gear (I use this jacket), some snacks, and more.
+Hiking Essentials: I highly suggest carrying a day pack with hiking essentials.
+Bring water with you (I use this bladder bag), a rain jacket, some snacks, and more.
 Read about the 10 hiking essentials before you go.

-Dogs: You can bring your four-legged friend along, but dogs must be kept on-leash.
+Dogs: You can bring your four-legged friend along, but dogs must be kept on a leash.

 Bikes: Bicycles are not permitted on this trail.